JonWoodlief/terraform-provider-catalog/website/docs/d/is_instances.html.markdown

 - `instances`- (List of Object) A list of Virtual Servers for VPC instances that exist in your account.

    Nested scheme for `instances`:
+    - `availability_policy_host_failure` - (String) The availability policy for this virtual server instance.
+The action to perform if the compute host experiences a failure.
+    - `bandwidth` - (Integer) The total bandwidth (in megabits per second) shared across the instance's network interfaces and storage volumes
 	- `boot_volume`- (List) A list of boot volumes that were created for the instance.

 	  Nested scheme for `boot_volume`: